My authored CTF challenges sources and official writeups

 The security machinery in Gecko ensures that there’s asymmetric access between code at different privilege levels: so for example, content code can’t access objects created by chrome code, but chrome code can access objects created by content.
 However, even the ability to access content objects can be a security risk for chrome code.
 JavaScript’s a highly malleable language.
 Scripts running in web pages can add extra properties to DOM objects (also known as expando properties) and even redefine standard DOM objects to do something unexpected.
 If chrome code relies on such modified objects, it can be tricked into doing things it shouldn’t.

-Therefore, before reaching that execution context, Firefox applies a security layer called Xray Vision that “wraps” user passed objects and allows the priviledged execution context to literally “see through” the object on any property access and directly use the underlying low-level C++ native implementation, meaning any user-defined expando properties or user redefinitions will be ignored because they exists on the higher-level JavaScript representation only.
+Therefore, before reaching that execution context, Firefox applies a security layer called Xray Vision that “wraps” untrusted user objects and allows the privileged execution context to literally “see through” the object on any property access and directly use the underlying low-level C++ native implementation, meaning any user-defined expando properties or user redefinitions will be ignored because they exist on the higher-level JavaScript representation only.

-We can simply define our custom getters methods on the evt.data object to evade in a TOCTOU style the content script validation checks!
-More concretely:
+We can simply define our custom getter methods on the evt.data object to evade in a TOCTOU style the content script validation checks!

 var nCalls = { "css": 0 };